Background pattern

 Do not stop using this medication without consulting.

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any further questions about using this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 Other possible side effects:

-Very common side effects(may affect more than 1 in 10 people) At the application site:
+Very Common Side Effects(may affect more than 1 in 10 people) At the application site:

 These side effects are usually mild.

-Common side effects(may affect up to 1 in 10 people)
+Common Side Effects(may affect up to 1 in 10 people)

 • Headache